A Tool for Team Building and Process Optimization

 What Village Mapping does

-- Gives the big picture on both intellectual and emotional levels
+- It helps the group see the big picture on both intellectual and emotional levels

 - Creates an environment that can lead to breakthrough visions